hMRI-group/hMRI-toolbox-docs/docs/information.md

 The hMRI toolbox is therefore the first step towards in vivo histology using MRI (hMRI) and is being extended further in this direction.

-## Scientific Publications and Posters

-For a reference on the scientific background, methods and concepts please use this paper ([Tabelow2019](docs/references.md#tabelow2019); also available as a pre-print paper) and cite it when publishing results compiled with the hMRI Toolbox.
-A conference poster is also available here.

 ## Developers of the hMRI Toolbox

 The development of the hMRI Toolbox is an international collaborative effort including the following sites and